 Contempt is basically when a court finds that you have violated one of its rules or rulings (such as those contained in a Final Decree of Divorce).
-What does a settlement of your Enforcement case actually look like?
-We will discuss this topic at the outset of today’s blog post.
+What does a settlement of your Enforcement case look like?
+We will discuss this topic at the outset of today's blog post.

-Resolving an enforcement case prior to a trial
+Resolving an enforcement case before a trial

 The Petitioner's Case

 If you cannot settle your case before trial, you and the Respondent would bring your issues before the judge.
 As the Petitioner, it is your responsibility to prove the elements of your case.

 This means that it is not enough to assert that child support is owed to you; for example, expect the Respondent to prove him or herself not in violation of the Court's order.
 Supposing that you are in the Court that has jurisdiction over your case and an Order in effect, let's discuss how to win on two additional elements of your case.

 You will need to show the judge that specific court order violations occurred.
 Typically in a child support case, this is done by providing an exhibit that shows dates and amounts of payments due and what payments (if any) were made.

 Likewise, a similar procedure works for you if you assert that the Respondent denied visitation attempts.
 Your journaling and record-keeping should have exact dates, times, and locations to provide to the judge.
 Finally, you must tell the judge what punishment or relief you are seeking from them on that date.
 Whatever relief your attorney sought in your motion will be what the Court can approve on your trial date.

 Proving the Respondent had and can pay child support